cbrennanpoole/Qualitative-Self/README.md

 ---

-This repository is licensed under* [MIT](../LICENSE) *if ever I get to delivering in-demand code - that is.* (c) #twenty20times [GitHub](https://github.com/OUDcollective/Quantified-Self)*, Inc. All rights to their namesake and logo are reserved.
-Thanks for hosting us!
+This repository is licensed under* [MIT](../LICENSE) *if ever I get to delivering in-demand code - that is.* (c) #twenty20times [GitHub](https://github.com/OUDcollective/Quantified-Self "In Jesus Name.
-`
-In Jesus Name.
 Amen!
 Hallel Allah.
 Praise Jehova.
 Hare Krsna.
 Hare Rama.
 Rama Rama.
-Want to flip Scripts; Move Consciousness with me?
-`<br>
+Want to flip Scripts; Move Consciousness with me?"), Inc. All rights to their namesake and logo are reserved.
+Thanks for hosting us!
+IAM [C brennan Poole ](https://www.bing.com/search?q=c+brennan+poole+chasing+the+wind "Bing powered by Microsoft : hacking traffic to the SERP to keep the sticky effect alive and well while attempting to roket launch inefficiencies into a total process overhaul i.e. digital transformation with Wind and C Brennan Poole pandemic forced states since dropped 'chasing' now simply DBA with Wind")